2013 Mazda Mazda2 Interior

-The 2013 Mazda2 is made with hard plastics, but reviewers say that’s expected for an affordable small car.
+The 2013 Mazda2's interior is made with hard plastics, but reviewers say that’s expected for an affordable small car.
 One thing many test drivers appreciate is the cabin’s simplicity.
 The controls are very easy to use, though that’s partly a result of its short list of optional interior features that disappoints reviewers.
 As for interior space, test drivers agree that the front seats offer enough room for adults, but they are divided over rear-seat space.
 Some reviewers think there’s enough room for adults, and others say the second row is cramped.
 Test drivers also think the Mazda2 disappoints when it comes to cargo space.

 - "For such a small car, the 2013 Mazda2 hatchback's interior is refreshingly large and airy." -- Kelley Blue Book